ELC/SemanticReleasePoC/README.md

 Steps:

+On the pre-commit:

+Run Commitizen to verify proper syntax

 On the PR run:

 This creates a changelog but does not commit.
 We manually add the modified files and commit